 In the cinema-TV world, Paula has written and developed projects with many film producers and was a staff writer on the highly regarded PBS series, American Family, starring Edward James Olmos, Raquel Welch, Esai Morales, and Sonia Braga.

-Among her latest theatre works are January and The Chisera, both nominated for the first Kilroy List, plus she was commissioned by Playwrights Arena to write ¡Goat Springs Eternal!, an updated adaptation of Fuenteovejuna, a Lope de Vega play from the Spanish Golden Age. ¡Goat Springs! was performed at Golden Tongues 2 in Los Angeles at the William Andrews Clark Library On the Grounds event.
-She is also a part of 365 Women a Year: A Playwriting Project and has written three one-acts for them: Yerba Buena, about Juana Briones, a multiracial woman who was one of the founders of San Francisco; Gospel Train, about female members of the Underground Railroad; and Boundless, about the Hindu mystic and saint Akka Mahadevi.
+Among her latest theatre works are January and The Chisera, both nominated for the first Kilroy List, plus she was commissioned by Playwrights Arena to write Norteño, an updated adaptation of Fuenteovejuna, a Lope de Vega play from the Spanish Golden Age.
+Norteño was performed at Golden Tongues 2 in Los Angeles at the William Andrews Clark Library On the Grounds event.
+She is also a part of 365 Women a Year: A Playwriting Project and wrote three one-acts for them: Yerba Buena, about Juana Briones, a multiracial woman who was one of the founders of San Francisco; Gospel Train, about female members of the Underground Railroad; and Boundless, about the Hindu mystic and saint Akka Mahadevi.
 As an example of how she frequently works at the intersection of art and politics, her short plays for the Climate Change Theatre Action (CCTA) have been presented all over the world: Appealing was performed in the 2019 CCTA, and The Pageant was part of the CCTA for 2021.
 Her play, The Last Nights of Scheherazade, won the Israel Baran Award for best new unproduced play.
 Other works in progress include Strawberry; Along the River, Almost Winter; and Anonymous Me.

-Her newest play, Antigone X, is an updated look at the Sophocles classic from an all new and nontraditional point of view.
+One of her newest works, Antigone X, is an updated look at the Sophocles classic from an all new and nontraditional point of view.
 Set in a refugee camp outside the ruined city of Thebes, which is plagued by a demagogue, Antigone X is a fierce cry for commitment to equality and justice, offering hope for engaged activist citizens.
 It was commissioned for the MFA Rep at USC and was directed by Anita Dashiell-Sparks; in 2018 it was produced by Cal Rep, directed by Jeff Janisheski.
 Antigone X was published by NoPassport Press in 2018.

 In addition to her plays, she is also working on nonfiction projects, including Sacrifice Zone: Los Angeles, a multimedia documentary theatre piece she is creating with Michael Bodie, Fran de Leon, and the community members of People Not Pozos, an environmental justice project led by Hugo Garcia.
 The prototype of the project was presented at USC, funded by Arts in Action, in March 2021, with a second prototype following in April 2022.
 Other work in this area includes Water Rites, a multimedia/multidisciplinary project that looks at a precious resource from all angles, from the mundane to the spiritual.
-She is also working on a play about human trafficking, Salvage/Spasiti, which combines a fictional story with documentary interviews.
+She is also working on a play about human trafficking, Slag, which combines a fictional story with documentary interviews.

 She was commissioned by Playwrights Arena and Center Theatre Group, along with six other women playwrights, to write The Hotel Play, a collaborative site-specific, immersive play that was produced at the Downtown Los Angeles Radisson Hotel in 2017 to celebrate Playwrights Arena’s 25th anniversary–and to mark the 25th anniversary of the civil unrest of 1992 following the acquittal of police officers in the Rodney King beating that was captured on video.

-Also an educator, Paula is an Associate Professor of Playwriting at the University of Southern California.
-She teaches in USC’s School of Dramatic Arts‘ MFA in Dramatic Writing program and is a recipient of the Mellon Mentoring Award, as well as three Visions and Voices grants, and a Center for Scholarly Technology award.
+Also an educator, she is a Professor of Playwriting at the University of Southern California.
+She teaches in USC’s School of Dramatic Arts‘ MFA in Dramatic Writing program and is a recipient of the Mellon Mentoring Award, as well as four Visions and Voices grants, and a Center for Scholarly Technology award.
 At USC she created a new Arts in Action project with filmmaker Michael Bodie, Sacrifice Zone: Los Angeles, which takes on environmental justice issues.

-To contact Paula Cizmar, just send an email.
+To contact Paula Cizmar, just send an email: paulacizmar at gmail

 Paula is represented by: